Skip to Content

 More and more folks have been asking variations of that since early Friday, when inevitable-seeming future Minnesota Gov. Amy Klobuchar selected the obscure former Fergus Falls mayor as her lieutenant governor running mate. ("Big day for Fergus Falls," reports the Fergus Falls Daily Journal.)

 Ben Schierer, 52, spent 16 years in government, ran two restaurants (Union Pizza & Brewing Company and TÖAST), authored a 2025 biography of former Minnesota Gov. Rudy Perpich, and, most recently, worked at a nonprofit called the West Central Initiative.
-He's also running to replace State Auditor Julie Blaha, but you'd think today's development means he'll bow out of that one.
+A father of five, he is also running to replace State Auditor Julie Blaha, but you'd think today's development means he'll bow out of that one.

 “Ben Schierer hasn’t just talked about how to create opportunities in Minnesota—he’s actually done it,” Klobuchar says in a statement.